It is pretty well understood and accepted that 9/11 changed everything.

 On March 16, 2008, after losing billions in subprime mortgage investments, Bear Stearns collapsed and was purchased by JPMorgan Chase.
 This was arguably the first tremor of the financial earthquake to come that was felt by everyday Americans.
 Six months later, Lehman Brothers declared bankruptcy.
 The rest, as they say, is history.

-In either case, the sense of security once provided by full time employment took a major hit.
-From 2008 through early 2010, American job security plummeted — and we had no real sense of where the bottom was.
-Even when “the recovery” began, many of us waited as patiently as we could (read: stressed) to be touched on the shoulder with a half-decent job offer.
+From 2008 through early 2010, American job security continuously plummeted — with no real indication of where the bottom was.
+Even when “the recovery” began, many of us waited as patiently as we could (read: stressed OUT) to be touched on the shoulder by any half-decent job offer.

 During this era, large swaths of American households had fraught conversations about jobs and diminished income.
-Parents wrung their hands worrying about how to pay the rent or mortgage; kids overheard conversations about the crushing stress that money (or rather, lack thereof) brings, which shaped their young minds in ways that will be hard to qualify or quantify.
+Parents wrung their hands worrying about how to pay the rent or mortgage.
+And their children (Gen Zers) overheard conversations about the crushing stress that money (or rather, lack thereof) brings, which shaped their young minds in ways that will be hard to qualify or quantify.

 But those Gen Xers got theirs, too.
 After all, they were the adults — the parents — wringing their hands.
 A piece published in The Atlantic argued that The Great Recession left “deep scars on American life.”
 The confluence of lost jobs and devastated savings “spurred stress-related health problems, among them declining fertility and self-rated health, and increasing morbidity, psychological distress, and suicide.”